Property Nuisance

 On most occasions, the inspector will inspect the occurring nuisance as soon as possible.
 During the inspection, the inspector will document all of the violations in a written report.
 If at all possible, pictures will be taken of the violations.

-Letters & Fines
+Letters and Fines

 Once violations are documented, an order-to-correct letter is sent to the responsible party informing them of the violations and the corrective action needed for compliance.
 This letter also indicates how long the responsible party has to correct the violations in the letter and fines that may be given.
 The letter is properly served, and copies are sent to the appropriate parties.